elenalonso/elenalonso.github.io-BSPQ20E4/README.md

 - [MySQL Workbench](https://www.mysql.com/products/workbench/)
 - [Maven](https://maven.apache.org/download.cgi)

-🠮Also the following libraries should be added to *pom.xml* file for the project to work: **JUnit, OpenCSV, Datanucleus, Log4J, Jersey, Jacoco.**
+🠮Also the following libraries should be added to *pom.xml* file for the project to work: **JUnit, OpenCSV, Datanucleus, Log4J, Jersey, Jacoco,ContiPerf.**

 # Building and running the project
 These are the steps that must be followed in order to succesfully build and run the project: